Tee-chan/task-management-api/README.md

 - 🔑 JWT-based authentication
 - 👤 User-specific task isolation (users only see their own tasks)

-### Advanced Features
+### Advanced Features TO Add
-- 🔍 Search and filter tasks
-- 📄 Pagination for task lists
+- Prioritiy weights for tasks
+- Reminders (emails and notifications)
+- Catergories and sub-tasks for better orgaanization and better user experience
 ---

 ## 🛠️ Tech Stack